Maelstroms38/django-book/chapter-5.md

 > Generally, GraphQL query playgrounds are turned *off* in production, so this is a step in the right direction.

-Return to `catalog.views.py`, add introduce a new `TokenLoginRequiredMixin`.
+Return to `catalog/views.py`, and add a new mixin called `TokenLoginRequiredMixin`.

 Yes, a new `mixin`, which can *mix* our existing pages, essentially creating a generic instance of two view classes.